 A major reason for low-quality data in ITSM is that much of it is obsolete – data that is inaccurate or no longer relevant.
 Business happens – tickets get resolved, users change positions and departments, new knowledge articles get written, and customers express new preferences.
 When you rely on nightly batch jobs for transferring data to a database, you work with obsolete data.

 Dynamic updates, however, help to ensure that personnel are in the know.
 If analysts suddenly deal with a flood of support tickets because of an outage, real-time transfer of knowledge articles for dealing with that outage can reduce incident resolution time, improve analyst morale, and keep customers happy.
-Good data leads to good decisions.
+Good data leads to good decisions by ITSM leaders.

 The spotlight on data quality has intensified with the rise of digital-transformation pursuits.
 Rather than applying patches to seemingly weak areas in an organization, CIOs realize they need to embrace digital transformation in order to compete.
 Digital transformation is a total re-engineering of a corporation’s technological and business processes, in order to meet elevated customer expectations.